wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### .wxm

-.wxm files contain the worksheet except _Maxima_'s output.
+.wxm files contain the worksheet except for _Maxima_'s output.
 On Maxima versions >5.38 they can be read using _Maxima_'s `load()` function just as .mac files can be.
-With this plain-text format it sometimes is unavoidable that worksheets that use new features are not downwards-compatible with older versions of _wxMaxima_.
+With this plain-text format, it sometimes is unavoidable that worksheets that use new features are not downwards-compatible with older versions of _wxMaxima_.

 ### .wxmx